Visiting Japan (Visa)

 ○ Visa applications should be made at the Japanese embassy or consulate with jurisdiction over applicant's place of residency.

-○ The Consulate General of Japan in Boston serves Connecticut (except for Fairfield County, which is under the jurisdiction of the Consulate General of Japan in New York), Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+○ The Consulate-General of Japan in Boston serves Connecticut (except for Fairfield County, which is under the jurisdiction of the Consulate General of Japan in New York), Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

 Residency